mwganson/intersection/README.md

 * Surfaces and edges are often treated as infinite in size.<br/>
 * A datum line tangent to a face might not be seen as intersecting.<br/>
 <br/>
 To illustrate both of the above issues, consider a datum line positioned on the top face of a cube, running front to back.
-If the datum line and the top face are selected to make the Intersection object, no intersection will be found.
+If the datum line and the top face are selected to make the Intersection object, no intersection will be found even though the line is on the plane of the face.
 But if the front face is selected along with the datum line, then an intersection will be found.
-If you move the datum line in the z direction so that it is above the top face, the intersection with the front face is still found because the front face is treated as an infinite plane.
+If you move the datum line in the z direction so that it is above the top face, the intersection with the front face is still found because the front face is treated as an infinite plane.<br/>
+* seamlines may interfere with the intersection shape.
+For example, if a datum plane intersects a sphere the seamline of the sphere might trim the intersection shape to produce an arc instead of a full circle.<br/>
+*

 # Changelog
 * 2022.02.24.rev2 --make some properties readonly